Wisconsin Governor Tony Evers Presents Tired Dairy Industry $ 8.5 Million Plan - Mash Viral

 O’Connor said the group also wants to explore ways to stabilize farmers ‘operating income and reduce farmers’ losses and expenses for dairy programs.

-It should be noted that Evers has emphasized the diversity of agriculture, not just one type of agriculture, according to the Wisconsin Farm Bureau Federation, the state’s largest agricultural organization.
+The Federation of Wisconsin Agricultural Bureau, the state’s largest agricultural group, said it should be noted that Evers had focused on diversity in agriculture, not just one type of agriculture, and agreed with the focus on exports.

 “Boosting our dairy exports and providing additional resources can only help our stressed farmers,” said agricultural bureau president Joe Bragger in a statement.